TechToThePeople/node-civicrm/README.md

+## civicrm
 Allow to fetch data from a civicrm server.
+It covers all the entities civicrm api exposes (more than 80) and the basic crud methods.
+Yes, it can create, update or delete too.

 It's assumed you are familiar with the civicrm api, checkout the [documentation](http://wiki.civicrm.org/confluence/display/CRMDOC/CiviCRM+Public+APIs) if you aren't sure.

+## Installation
+$npm install civicrm

+## Examples

 example: display the first 25 contacts